timothyhibbard/timothyhibbard.github.io/_projects/1_project.markdown

 ---
 layout: page
-title: Project 1
+title: Presence or Persuasion?
-description: a project with a background image
+description: The Effects of Persuasive Women in the Federal Judiciary
 img: /assets/img/gavel.jpg
 ---